Mayor of Lima checks out progress of future homeowners at final NACA workshop

-LIMA, OH (WLIO) - The mayor of Lima visited on the final day of the Neighborhood Assistance Corporation of America's workshops to see the progress residents are making towards becoming homeowners.
+LIMA, OH (WLIO) - The mayor of Lima visited on the final day of the Neighborhood Assistance Corporation of America's workshop to see the progress residents are making towards becoming homeowners.

 Owning a home helps families build generational wealth and studies have shown that children living in homes owned, not rented, by their parents tend to perform better in school.
 Many people just don't know where to start to buy a house, but the workshops walked them through everything they needed to know.